HyperAgents/hmas/domains/logistics/structure-organization/README.md

 # Structure the Social Context within an Organization

 ## Description
 John had decided to copy the SL Logistics' organization model to create the FL Logistics organization.
 John structures the FL Logistics into seven departments: Human Resources (HR), Finance, Commercial, Planning, Shipping, Administrative, and Operations.
 The HR and Finance departments are allocated under the Administrative department, while the Commercial, Planning, and Shipping departments are allocated under the Operations department.
 The Administrative and Operations departments have a director.
-The same person cannot be the director of both departments at the same time.
+The same agent cannot be the director of both departments at the same time.

 Associated to each of these departments, the organization defines a set of job positions as follows:
 1. Administrative department : _administrative director_